 You don’t want a high ongoing cost of ownership.
 You'll be maintaining a codebase that requires a deep skill set, therefore you will need agency help or a developer with experience in Node.js and React/Vue as well as the Shopify ecosystem.

-You want to utilize the Shopify App ecosystem.
-You will be able to integrate apps into Shopify but will require a custom approach based on unique requirements - there is no such thing as a "plug-and-play" install.
+You want to utilize the Shopify app ecosystem.
+With Headless, you will be able to integrate apps into Shopify, but will need a custom approach based on unique requirements.
+There is no such thing as a "plug-and-play" install.
 The apps will also need to have APIs for all the features you want to use.

 You want to upgrade your platform with new technologies every few years.
 Shopify Plus is always rolling out new features, such as multi-currency.
 These will not be available to you unless you build them into your front-end at a further cost.
 This also includes all the other tech components in your architecture like Nosto, Yotpo, and other front-end marketing solutions.

-What the customer sees (the “front-end”) and what the business sees (the “back-end”) are often part of the same system, one such as Shopify.
-Content management; the updating of pages and products, and commerce management; the updating of orders, all happen in the same system.
+What the customer sees (the “front-end”) and what the business sees (the “back-end”) are often part of the same system, such as Shopify.
+Content management (the updating of pages and products), and commerce management (the updating of orders), all happen in the same system.

-Bigger companies have the option to use an ERP (Enterprise Resource Planning) system as a single source of truth across the organisation which helps with operations such as purchasing.
-The website connects via API integration with the back office layer.
+Bigger companies have the option to use an ERP (Enterprise Resource Planning) system as a single source of truth across the organization which helps with operations such as purchasing.
+The website connects via API integration with the back-office layer.